Gregg shorthand: Writing

 Many of the letters shown are also brief forms, or standard abbreviations for the most common words for increased speed in writing.
 For instance, instead of writing kan for "can", the Gregg stenographer just writes k.
-These brief forms are shown on the adjacent image.
-There are several others not shown, however.
+Some of these brief forms are shown in this image.
+Many are not shown, however.
 For instance, "please" is written in Simplified and before as simply pl, and "govern" as gv.

 Phrasing is another mechanism for increasing the speed of shorthand writing.
 Based on the notion that lifting the pen between words would have a heavy speed cost, phrasing is the combination of several smaller distinct forms into one outline.
 For example, "it may be that the" can be written in one outline, "(tm)ab(th)a(th)".
 "I have not been able" would be written, "avnba" (note that to the eye of the reader this phrase written in shorthand looks like "I-have-not-been-able", and so phrasing is far more legible than a longhand explanation of the principle may lead one to believe).

 The vowels in Gregg shorthand are divided into groups that very rarely require further notation.
 The a is a large circle, and can stand for the sounds in trap /æ/, palm /ɑː/, and face /eɪ/.
 The e is a small circle, and can stand for the sounds in dress /ɛ/, fleece /iː/, kit /ɪ/, and nurse /ɜːr/. ī represents the sound in price /aɪ/.
 The o is a small hook that represents the sounds in goat /oʊ/, lot /ɒ/, thought /ɔː/, and north /ɔːr/.
 The u is a small hook that represents the sounds in strut /ʌ/, foot /ʊ/, and goose /uː/.
 It also expresses a w at the beginning of a word.
 In Anniversary and before, short and long vowel sounds for e, a, o and u may be distinguished by a mark under the vowel, a dot for short and a small downward tick for long sounds.